eBay-USC/DiStash/README.md

 ## Features

+DiStash is a research prototype that supports:

-* Support for h pools of stashes.
+* Pools of stashes.
 A stash is a storage medium such as Dynamic Random Access Memory (DRAM), Solid State Disk (SSD), Hard Disk Drive (HDD), or Non-Volatile Memory (NVM).
 * A single transaction to read and write different copies of one or more key-value pair across the different pools of stashes.
+* Pools of stashes as either ephemeral (cache) or durable storage.
+In ephemeral mode, once the storage capacity of a stash is exhausted, DiStash uses LRU to evict data.
+* DiStash may be used to implement cache augmented data stores, front-end load balancing, and hierarchical storage structures.

 ## Getting Started

 ### Compiling from source

-Developers on an OS for which there is no binary package, or who would like to start hacking on the code, can get started by compiling from source.

-The official docker image for building is [`foundationdb/build`](https://hub.docker.com/r/foundationdb/build) which has all dependencies installed.
-The Docker image definitions used by FoundationDB team members can be found in the [dedicated repository.](https://github.com/FoundationDB/fdb-build-support).

-To build outside the official docker image you'll need at least these dependencies:
+A build of DiStash requires at least these dependencies:

 1. Install cmake Version 3.13 or higher [CMake](https://cmake.org/), on a MacBook Pro: `brew install cmake`
 1. Install [Mono](https://www.mono-project.com/download/stable/), on a MacBook Pro: download pkg file and install